Frequently Asked Questions:

 Two hundred (200) points are required for Grand Championship; seventy-five (75) points for Grand Premiership, in Mainland U.S., Canada (with the exception of the Maritime Provinces), Japan, Europe and the International Division.
 For cats residing and competing In Hawaii, Israel, Russia (East of the Ural mountains), Asia (except Hong Kong and Japan), Mexico, Central America, South America and the Maritime Provinces of Canada, seventy-five (75) points are required for Grand Championship; twenty-five (25) points are required for Grand Premiership.
 In Hong Kong and Ukraine one-hundred twenty five (125) points are required for Grand Championship.
 In Hong Kong fifty (50) points are required for Grand Premiership; in Ukraine and Russia twenty-five (25) points are required for Grand Premiership.

-Grand points are now available through the CFA web site - see Herman Online
+Once the show has been scored by Central Office (usually by Friday of the following week), grand points will be available through the CFA web site – see Herman Online

 How to determine Regional/National Points